wherefortravel/aho-corasick-node-rs/README.md

 For building use the build actions in the package.json.

 For deployment run `yarn run upload-binary`.
 This will build the release but does not actually place the binary anywhere remote.
 You will be provided a path of the tar.gz file.
 Upload this file to Github release _manually_.

+Note: the build will output the specific platform build for the platform you are running.
+For example: darwin.arm64 for mac with arm.